 10.1 The following support services are exclusively offered by //SEIBERT/MEDIA:

-Investigation of problems with the software, possibly using remote access (troubleshooting),
+Investigation of problems with the software, possibly using remote access (troubleshooting) in presence of customer (like a remote desktop sharing session),

 Analysis of errors and investigation of the underlying causes of the reported problems (root cause analysis),